drakobian/traffic/Planning.md

 #### final thoughts
 I really hoped/thought I'd be able to make more progress on this! but i'm already a little over the 4 hour mark, and I'm happy enough with what it does for now.
-I was trying to tweak the design at the last minute to make it look more like actual traffic lights, but I had the strangest time with the arrows - for some reason, the left arrow emoji looks like ⬅, but the right arrow is so small! ➡️ !! and I don't know why 😂
+I was trying to tweak the design at the last minute to make it look more like actual traffic lights, but I had the strangest time with the arrows - for some reason, the right arrow emoji will only render teeny tiny and I don't know why 😂